What is laser cutting machine?

 When compiling the laser cutting program, it may be necessary to manually adjust the starting position of the laser beam, or the perforation point, by moving the original perforation point generated by the laser program to a more reasonable position that meets the surface accuracy requirements of the machined part.

 For example, as shown in Fig. 9, if the workpiece requires a smooth cutting surface for its arc part, the cutting start (perforation point) should be set at A and C, not B and D. On the other hand, if the workpiece only requires a rough surface for its straight edge, the cutting start should be set at B and D, not A and C.

 Fig. 9 Selection of piercing points in laser cutting

-If this part only requires the accuracy of the straight-line edge, then we can select any point except D point when programming the laser cutting program.
+However, if the straight-line edges only require accuracy, any point except point D can be selected when programming the laser cutting program.

 Fig. 10 Selection of piercing points in laser cutting

-In the actual production process, the operation of laser cutting machine is complex and fine, with a variety of workpieces and materials
+The operation of a laser cutting machine during the production process is complex and requires precision.
+It deals with a diverse range of workpieces and materials.